 The Grade Two mathematics program continues work with Math in Focus texts from Marshall Cavendish Education (Singapore Math).
 The following skills are reinforced through use of manipulatives and visual modeling: manipulating number facts, determining place value, addition and subtraction with regrouping to three digits, working with concepts of time and money, understanding fractions and word problems, basic multiplication, division, and applying math skills to life situations.

-Mastery of basic operations is reinforced, and additional strategies for problem solving are introduced.
+Mastery of foundational skills and basic operations are reinforced, and additional strategies for problem solving are introduced.
 Concepts for fractions and decimals and the computations connected with them are integrated.
 The boys practice in all areas of the subject, including measurement and geometry, and learn to arrive at reasonable estimates.
 Mental arithmetic and math terminology are included.
-The ultimate goal is to help the boys become proficient and confident as they respond to mathematical instruction.
+The ultimate goal is to help the boys become computationally fluent and confident as they respond to and apply mathematical instruction.